MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 - Select the appropriate technology for stamp definitions that allows for generalized configuration.
 For example, you might use Bicep for defining infrastructure as code.
 - Provide instance-specific values using a deployment input mechanism such as variables or parameter files.
 - Select deployment tooling that allows for flexible, repeatable, and idempotent deployment.
 - In an active/active stamp configuration, consider how traffic is balanced across each stamp.
-This example scenario uses Azure Front Door for global load balancing.
+This architecture uses Azure Front Door for global load balancing.
 - As stamps are added and removed from the collection, consider capacity and cost concerns.
 - Consider how to gain visibility of and monitor the collection of stamps as a single unit.

-Each of these items is detailed with specific guidance in the following sections of this example scenario.
+Each of these items is detailed with specific guidance in the following sections.

 ## Fleet management